ehp246/auf-jms/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/me.ehp246/auf-jms/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/me.ehp246/auf-jms)

 ## Introduction
-Auf JMS is aimed at <a href='https://spring.io/'>Spring</a>-based applications that need to implement a messaging archiecture on top of JMS brokers.
+Auf JMS is aimed at <a href='https://spring.io/'>Spring</a>-based applications that need to implement a messaging architecture on top of JMS brokers.
 It offers an annotation-driven and declarative programming model that abstracts away low-level JMS API's by offering a set of annotations and conventions with which application developers declare the intentions via plain Java classes and provided annotations.

 ## Quick Start